Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/temperature_logger_TMP117.ino/README.md

 **This firmware is kept simple and supports four TMP117/TMP119 sensors, one for each of the dedicated I2C-bus addresses.**

 1. The file 'temperature_logger_TMP117.ino.ino' is the source code for the Arduino IDE 1.8.19.
-You need to install the required libraries to compile this, see the ../libraries folder here.
+***You need to install the Arduino IDE and the required libraries to compile this***, see the ../libraries folder here.
 You find more information here: https://learn.adafruit.com/adafruit-feather-32u4-adalogger/using-with-arduino-ide

 2. The file 'temperature_logger_TMP117.ino.ino.with_bootloader.feather32u4.hex' is a pre-compiled binary for